jakobheine/fm-analytics/src/README.md

 With the help of **Docker-Compose**, each service is started as a Docker container.
 For this purpose, each Docker image is initially built once.
 A Python Virtual Environment (**venv**) is created in each service, which installs the previously defined dependencies in the `requirements.in`-file.

-When the system is initially started, all services are created and all data of the current season is stored in the database.
-If the system is shut down and restarted later, the old database is taken over and the services only request the missing information.
+When the system is initially started, all services are created, and all data of the current season is stored in the database.
+If the system is shut down and restarted later, the old database is taken over, and the services only request the missing information.

 Each service is divided into a `main.py` and one or more other Python files.
 The `main.py` file contains only the **execution logic** of the services and calls methods from the other files.